 This article was published in Australian Dictionary of Biography, Volume 5, (MUP), 1974

 John Boyle O'Reilly (1844-1890), author, editor and patriot, was born on 24 June 1844 in Drogheda, Ireland, second son of William David O'Reilly, master at the National school attached to the Netterville Institution for Widows and Orphans at Dowth Castle, and his wife Eliza, née Boyle.
 He was educated by his father, apprenticed at 11 as a compositor to the Drogheda Argus and at 15 joined the Guardian at Preston, Lancashire, where he became a reporter.
-Involved in the Fenian movement, he returned to Ireland in 1863, enlisted in the 10th Regiment and concentrated on persuading soldiers to join the revolutionary organization.
+Involved in the Fenian movement, he returned to Ireland in 1863, enlisted in the 10th Hussars and concentrated on persuading soldiers to join the revolutionary organization.
 Soon 'treasonable songs and ballads', learnt in his quarters, were sung throughout the regiment.
 His sedition was not suspected until he was betrayed in February 1866.
 Court-martialled on 27 June at the Royal Barracks, Dublin, he was convicted of having withheld knowledge of 'an intended mutiny', and was ordered to be shot on 9 July.
 This sentence was commuted to life imprisonment and later to twenty years penal servitude.

-After two years in English prisons O'Reilly was transported with sixty-two other Irish ex-patriots in the Hougoumont, arriving in Western Australia on 10 January 1868.
+After two years in English prisons O'Reilly was transported with sixty-two other Irish expatriates in the Hougoumont, arriving in Western Australia on 10 January 1868.
 In his first weeks at the Convict Establishment in Fremantle he worked with the chaplain, Father Lynch, in the prison library.
 O'Reilly was transferred to a road party at Bunbury but was soon given clerical duties and entrusted to deliver the weekly report to the local convict depot.
 Befriended by the priest, Patrick McCabe, and a settler, James Maguire, O'Reilly planned to escape.
 Foiled in his first attempt, he hid on Maguire's farm until he could board the American whaler Gazelle on 18 February 1869.
 After narrowly escaping capture at Roderiquez Island, transferring to the American Sapphire at St Helena and joining the Bombay as a deck-hand at Liverpool, he arrived at Philadelphia on 23 November.

 O'Reilly promptly became an American citizen and settled in Boston, working first as a journalist, then editor and in 1876 part-owner of the Pilot.
 A devout Catholic and ardent democrat, he advocated Home Rule for Ireland but now favoured constitutional reform rather than physical force and in the Pilot criticized the Fenian invasion of Canada in 1870.
 In 1875 he and others devised a daring scheme to rescue six Irish political prisoners still in Fremantle gaol.
 The plan involved the purchase of the American whaler Catalpa, which was sent to Bunbury to await the arrival of a whale-boat bringing the escapees from Fremantle.
 Nearly foiled by squally weather and a skirmish with the government ship, Georgette, the mission was successful and the Fenians reached New York safely on 19 August 1876.